SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 Accessing ``logger.max`` without writing ``await`` fails because the properties of an actor are part of that actor's isolated local state.
-The language guarantee that only code inside an actor can access the actor's local state is known as *actor isolation*.
+The language guarantee that only code inside an actor can access the actor's local state is known as :newTerm:`actor isolation*`

 ..
 OUTLINE -- design patterns for actors